rebeccabibye/newsment/README.md

 -change Newsment logo to original one

--adjust time so it's am and pm, not just 24-hour intervals, also compatible with each individual user's time zones
+-time compatible with each individual user's time zones (also different format since countries are different?)

 -Privacy policy, Cookies, Ads info, More left to do